warmans/tbpdump/README.md

-# Cassandra Thrift Parser for tcpdump
+# Thrift Binary Protocol Dump for Cassandra

-Sometimes you want to see what thrift traffic is hitting a cassandra cluster but the clients are using the binary format.
-This tool will take the output of a tcpdump session and parse any thift requests into a somewhat readable output.
+This program can read the output of tcpdump and decode any cassandra thrift binary protocol requests into a human readable format.
+This is primarily useful for visualizing inbound traffic in real time or verifying that an application is sending data correctly (consistency levels etc.)

 ### Usage